Six Ways To Srsly Slash Your Grocery Bills

 #5 If you can’t meal plan meticulously, just have a few recipes in mind

 Having a couple of go-to recipes in your head can help you figure out exactly what ingredients go with what.
-Cauliflower tastes great with lentils, eggs and asparagus are a winning combo, cottage cheese and rice crackers make for a perfect snack; you get the drift.
+Cauliflower tastes great with lentils, eggs and asparagus are a winning combo, cottage cheese and rice crackers make for a perfect snack… you get the drift.

 #6 Don’t waste a bite

 Tragically, throwing out a mushy bag of spinach or shrivelled up mushrooms can feel like putting your money in the blender.
-One of the best ways to avoid waste is learning how to store things properly, and this infographic will save your life.
+One of the best ways to avoid waste is learning how to store things properly, and this infographic could save your life.

-If your food is starting to turn funky, don’t panic – cook it up and leave it in the fridge or freezer; this can squeeze a couple of extra days out of it.
+If your food is starting to turn funky, don’t panic – cook it up and leave it in the fridge or freezer.
+This can squeeze a couple of extra days out of it.
 Buying your produce before its fully ripened can help make it last longer too.